 Skate Rental: $6

-The world’s largest Christmas light maze and market is going to be at National’s Stadium this holiday season!
+The world’s largest Christmas light maze and market is going to be at National’s Stadium this holiday season for 2021.

 Ice skate under twinkling lights, enjoy hot cocoa while wondering through life-sized light displays.